InterCity: Czech Republic

 Most of the IC are served by trains of state-owned operator České dráhy with speeds up to 160 km/h but they have been converted into category Express in 2012 timetable.
 The other is served by trains of private operator RegioJet with speed up to 160 km/h.
 No surcharge is applied to IC trains but RegioJet runs reservation compulsory trains.
-Third private passenger operator LEO Express introduced express InterCity train service between Prague and Ostrava in November 2012, with speeds up to 160 km/h.
+A third private passenger operator, LEO Express, introduced express InterCity train services between Prague and Ostrava in November 2012, with speeds up to 160 km/h.

-The state-owned operator České dráhy also serves line Prague–Ostrava (with some connections extended to Bohumín and Františkovy Lázně) with Pendolino trainsets under designation "SuperCity", which conforms to IC standard.
+The state-owned operator České dráhy also serves the line Prague–Ostrava (with some connections extended to Bohumín and Františkovy Lázně) with Pendolino trainsets under the designation "SuperCity", which conforms to IC standards.
 A compulsory reservation is applied on these trains.

 Denmark

 The Intercity network of the Danish State Railways consists of IC trains and their faster version, Lyntog (Lightning Train), which is identical but with fewer stops.
 Each train type operates hourly between the eastern terminus at Copenhagen and westwards to Odense–Århus–Ålborg, and less frequently to alternative destinations in Jutland.
 These are run by IC3 diesel materiel since most of the network is not electrified.
 There are also electrical IC trains run by IR4s in an hourly schedule from Copenhagen westwards to Odense and alternately Esbjerg/Sønderborg.
 This means during most of the day there are three trains an hour between Copenhagen and Odense.
 Quite unusual in the world, some trains will consist of both electrically and diesel-powered units coupled together.
 Being the only option for long-distance and some short-distance travel, there is no surcharge for IC and Lyntog.
 They have a maximum speed of 180 km/h.
 Additionally, there are a few IR trains during Friday and Sunday peak hours between Copenhagen and Århus.
 These are locomotive-run and have bilevel cars.
 The IC3 trains are planned to be replaced by new IC4 trains, originally in 2001.
 They first ran with passengers in 2008, but haven't nearly replaced the IC3 yet.
 It is now planned to give the IC3 stock a 10-year life extension, and to eventually scrap IC4 trains, due to the plague of poor reliability.
 IR4 stock (Electric version of IC3) will release IC3 stock from the Esbjerg Line, allowing some IC3 trains to replace IC4 trains.